 2. Marketing Exclusion: Models representing a limited spectrum of body sizes dominate advertisements, reinforcing unattainable beauty standards.

-3. In-store Experiences: Shoppers outside the "standard" size range often face difficulty finding their size, contributing to feelings of alienation or stigma.
+3. In-store Experiences: Shoppers outside the "standard" size range often Face difficulty finding their size, contributing to feelings of alienation or stigma.

 4. Body Shaming: The prioritisation of certain body types perpetuates negative self-perception among consumers.